queenofmadhouse/Algorithms-and-Data-Stuctures/README.md

 #### For what all this?

 I know Java well and write code.
 But I want to dive deeper into algorithms and data structures, so I decided to arrange such a challenge to study them
+Also this is link to my [leetcode](https://leetcode.com/queenofmadhouse/) profile